cran/CongressData/README.md

 ## Dataset and Package Citation

-In addition to citing each variable’s source, we ask that you cite CongressData if use this package or the dataset.
-A recommended citation is below.
+In addition to citing each variable’s source, we ask that you cite CongressData if use this package or the dataset:

-> Grossmann, M., Lucas, C., McCrain, J, & Ostrander, I. (2022).
+> Grossmann, Matt, Caleb Lucas, and Benjamin Yoel.
+Introducing
-> CongressData.
-East Lansing, MI: Institute for Public Policy and Social
+> CongressData and Correlates of State Policy.
+East Lansing, MI:
-> Research (IPPSR)
+> Institute for Public Policy and Social Research (IPPSR), 2024.

 ## Contact